headshot of Rebecca Toporek, smiling with long white hair and white skin

 Research

-My research interests include social justice and multicultural training, attitudes toward race and poverty, the role of systemic interventions in addressing discrimination, and career and college counseling.
 I was fortunate to participate in the founding of Counselors for Social Justice of the American Counseling Association and was a co-editor of the 2009 Journal of Counseling and Development: Special Section on ACA Advocacy CompetenciesACA Advocacy Competencies: A social justice framework for counselors, the Handbook for Social Justice in Counseling and Psychology and the Handbook of Multicultural Competencies.
 Other publications include numerous chapters and articles in the areas of advocacy, multicultural counseling, supervision, training, and cultural equivalence in career assessment.
 I was founding co-editor of the Journal for Social Action in Counseling and Psychology and served as a co-editor for the first decade of the journal.
-My colleague, Dr. Muninder Ahluwalia, and I recently released a compilation of video interviews Helping counselors and psychologists as advocates and activists and published the workbook, Taking action: Creating social change through strength, solidarity, strategy and sustainability.
-We are now are working with two additional colleagues, Drs.
-Derrick Bines and Bryan Rojas-Arauz, to revise and expand Taking Action for counselors, psychologists and other helping professionals.
-In addition, I am working on several other projects related to community college counseling, community engaged empowerment, and advocacy in counseling.
+My colleague, Dr. Muninder Ahluwalia, and I recently released a compilation of video interviews Helping counselors and psychologists as advocates and activists and published the workbook, Taking action: Creating social change through strength, solidarity, strategy (Toporek & Ahluwalia, 2020) and sustainability.
+Our newest book, a Workbook for social action for counselors, psychologists, and helping professionals (Toporek, Ahluwalia, Bines, & Rojas Arauz, 2025), is designed to assist people in the helping professions to influence systems level change to support their clients and communities.

 My Training and Experience